novacbn/gmodproj/README.md

 ## Current Status
 `gmodproj` is currently in `pre-alpha`, and is recommended only for experimentation and testing purposes only!
 So keep this in mind:
 * Documentation is sorely lacking, that's **next priority**!
-* `.gmodmanifest` and `.gmodpackages` files are both not standardized as-of yet.
+* `.gmodmanifest` and `.gmodpackages` files are both not stablized as-of yet.
 In the future these may break.
-* `gmodproj` does not support a watch mode yet, so `gmodproj build` must be ran manually.
 * Remote package installation is not supported as-of yet, packages must be manually installed to your project's `packages` folder _(or other specified search paths)_.
-* The API for extending `gmodproj` with installable packages is also not standardized, so any current extensions may also break.
+* The API for extending `gmodproj` with installable packages is also not stablized, so any current extensions may also break.

 With that said however, `gmodproj` does support these features:
 * Creating new projects with `gmodproj new`, allowing you to quickly bootstrap various types of Garry's Mod projects without boilerplate or configuration.
 * Projects can be built with `gmodproj build [development/production]` into self-contained distributable `.lua` files. **_(`gmodproj` is self-hosted as an example)_**
     * Builds are also incremental, no rebuilding the entire project slowing down the process.
+    * Automatically build when you edit a project file with `gmodproj watch [script]`
 * A per-project `packages` folder that allows your to seperate your external dependencies with your internal ones.
     * You can also specifiy more search paths for packages in your project's manifest!
 * Run `.lua` and `.moon` files from your project's `bin` directory in `gmodproj`'s scripting environment via `gmodproj bin <script> <...>` for task automation.